aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Setting timestamp to custom Timezone

-By default, this Logger and standard logging library emits records using default lambda time(UTC) timestamp.
-You can enforce this behavior via `utc` parameter.
+By default, this Logger and the standard logging library emit records with the default AWS Lambda timestamp in UTC.

-However, if you want to use your preferred timezone to format your log instead, you can use the timezone environment variable `TZ`: Either set it as Lambda Environment Variable.
-Or setup this value directly in your Lambda Hander.
+However, if you want to use your preferred timezone to format your log instead, you can use the timezone environment variable `TZ`: Either set it as AWS Lambda environment variable, or setup this value directly in your Lambda function.

 ???+ tip
-    `TZ` environment variable will be ingnored if `utc` is set to `True`
+    `TZ` environment variable will be ignored if `utc` is set to `True`

 === "setting_custom_timezone.py"